-Summer in New York is a lobster pot of sweat, poppers, and rogue AC unit drips.
+As New York City starts to warm up, I know I can look forward to a lobster pot of sweat, poppers, and rogue AC unit drips.
 I love it.
 I fear it.
 I need to be better equipped for it, as a Californian who just moved to Brooklyn who is still learning the ropes of Heattech, rolling carts, and flirting with your bodega cat.

-This city moves fast [Sinatra jazz hands], but it moves even faster in July and August.
-Despite the humidity, the summer always has me peeling out of the house for a drink/bike ride/park jaunt more than the holed-up winter months.
+This city moves fast [Sinatra jazz hands], but it moves even faster in spring and summer.
+Despite the rising humidity, the those months always have me peeling out of the house for a drink/bike ride/park jaunt more than the holed-up winter months.
 The sartorial result?
 A series of quick-grab looks that live on my floordrobe like a whale carcass, amassing more and more socks and fanny packs and building out my summer avatar with bike shorts, button-ups, socks and sandals, and other essentials.
-Yet, the piece around which all others orbit—the one at the very core of that summer avatar—is the basic white tank.
+Yet, the piece around which all others orbit—the one at the very core of that warm weather avatar—is the basic white tank top.
+Or rather, my best white tank top.

 I’ve made it my personal mission over the past few months to find the best white tanks; the ones that feel unisex, super thin and ideal for layering; the ones you can wear to an elegant, swankity cocktail shindig; and the ones that are thick, long, cuttable, and forgettable.
 I’ve tried everything from the dollar store ribbed fit to a $75 white tank top that makes me feel like a Parade underwear-hawking micro-influencer—and I’ve also fallen for a few underdogs along the way.

-Here’s the breakdown of my USPIS-backed (nope) research.
+Here’s the breakdown of my USPIS-backed (nope) research in my quest for the best white tank top.

 The safe choice